 Right next to one of the most popular beaches on the OC coast is a hidden cove where kids can explore rock caves and play in the water where waves can’t get them.
 It’s Pirates Cove Beach in the Corona Del Mar neighborhood of Newport Beach.
 Facilities are nearby at the state beach.

 Main Beach in Downtown Laguna Beach is a wonderful park and beach for kids.
-The signature lifeguard tower stands tall over the beach.
-A wooden boardwalk meanders behind the beach and leads north to Heisler Park.
+The signature lifeguard tower stands tall over this family friendly beach.
+A wooden boardwalk meanders behind the beach and leads north to more walking paths in Heisler Park.
 At low tide one of the many tide pools in Laguna Beach is exposed.

 Newport Municipal Beach is a large beach with room for many families even on sunny days when it gets real busy.
 The pier is fun to walk out on and the small park next to the pier is a great spot for picnic.